STS-1: Mission summary

 The majority of the crew's approximately 53 hours in low Earth orbit was spent conducting systems tests.
-Despite the scheduling impact of efforts to image Columbia's TPS by utilising external assets, these were all accomplished.
-They included: Crew Optical Alignment Sight (COAS) calibration, star tracker performance, Inertial Measurement Unit (IMU) performance, manual and automatic RCS testing, radiation measurement, propellant crossfeeding, hydraulics functioning, fuel cell purging and photography.
+Despite the scheduling impact of efforts to image Columbia's TPS by utilizing external assets, these were all accomplished.
+They included: Crew Optical Alignment Sight (COAS) calibration, star tracker performance, Inertial Measurement Unit (IMU) performance, manual and automatic RCS testing, radiation measurement, propellant crossfeeding, hydraulics functioning, fuel cell purging, and photography.
 The OMS-3 and OMS-4 burns at 006:20:46 and 007:05:32 MET respectively raised this orbit to 273.9 × 274.1 km (compared to a planned 280 km circular).
-These two firings were single engined utilising the crossfeed system.
+These two firings were single engined utilizing the crossfeed system.
 The crew reported a cold first night on board despite acceptable temperature indications.
 They found the second night comfortable after settings were adjusted.

 During the second day of the mission, the astronauts received a phone call from Vice President George H. W. Bush.
-President Ronald Reagan had originally intended to visit the Mission Control Center during the mission, but at the time was still recovering from an assassination attempt which had taken place two weeks before the launch (Reagan had only returned home to the White House the day prior to the launch).
+President Ronald Reagan had originally intended to visit the Mission Control Center during the mission, but at the time was still recovering from an assassination attempt which had taken place two weeks before the launch (Reagan had returned home to the White House only the day prior to the launch).

 The crew awoke from their second sleep period earlier than planned.
 Preparations for return to Earth began with breakfast.
 Stowing of cabin items, flight control system checkout, data processing system reconfigurations, and then ejection suit donning followed.
 In Houston, the Crimson team headed by their Flight Director Don Puddy came on duty in FCR 1 for the mission's final shift.
 His CAPCOM was astronaut Joseph P. Allen with Frederick Hauck assisting.
 Payload bay door closing was a critical milestone to ensure vehicle structural and thermal integrity for re-entry.
 If power closing had failed, Crippen was trained to conduct a one-man extravehicular activity (EVA) to manually winch them closed.
 With cabin switch positions verified, the crew strapped into their ejection seats.
 Meanwhile, Johnson Space Center (JSC) pilots Charlie Hayes and Ted Mendenhall were airborne over California's Edwards Air Force Base area in a Shuttle Training Aircraft (STA) performing a final check of landing weather conditions.